 Let me describe this pie from top to bottom.

 First, the crust.
 This is no ordinary crust.
 It’s made from sweet store bought cookies AND salty pretzels.
 Crunchy, buttery and a little sweet and salty 👌🏻

-Next comes that ridiculously rich peanut butter filling, made with tangy cream cheese and melt-in-your-mouth cream.
+Next comes that silky peanut butter filling, made with tangy cream cheese and cream.

-Once set, the final touch is a thick layer of fluffy homemade whipped cream, a sprinkling of salted roasted peanuts and a drizzle of dark chocolate.
+Once set, the final touch is a thick layer of homemade whipped cream, a sprinkling of salted, roasted peanuts and a drizzle of dark chocolate.